Vaazch/GrpcNuggetClient/README.md

 ## `Background`

-This is a POC - *Proof Of Concept* - born from the need of having a package of all the code need for the set up of a GRPC client.
+This is a POC - *Proof Of Concept* - born from the need of having a package of all the code needed to set up a GRPC client.

-Since when working with grpc in a MicroServices environment theres the need to keep up with all the protofile generated and all the clients need to make in between MicroServices GRPC communication, I took the nuget approach to simplify this maintenance.
+Since when working with grpc in a MicroServices environment theres the need to keep up with all the protofile generated and all the clients needed to make in between MicroServices GRPC communication, I took the nuget approach to simplify this maintenance.

-My plan is to build a nuget with every method for all rpc calls that a single proto file supports.
+My plan is to build a nuget with every method for all rpc calls that a single protofile supports.

-**With this I can simply add this nugget file to any Service and make it communicate with another without the need to rewrite the grpc client code over and over again**.
+**With this I can simply add this nugget to any Service and make it communicate with another without the need to rewrite the grpc client code over and over again**.

 ## `Future plans`